 - Q & A: Pose a question in the header, and answer it in the subsequent text

-SEO is much different than it was 5 years ago, 10 years ago, etc… and you can expect the same of voice search in the coming years.
+SEO is much different from what it was 5 years ago, 10 years ago, etc… and you can expect the same voice search in the coming years.
 The trend of homeowners owning voice technology is expected to increase each year for the foreseeable future and as more people rely on these devices to perform Google searches, the more the optimization criteria will change and evolve.
 Staying on top of the latest recommendations will be crucial for contractors.